CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 It is also possible to speed up the event generation by running on more than 1 core.
 This can be used for running on lxbatch and for running locally (e.g. on lxplus).
 This option is not supported for batch systems that use `qsub` for submission.

-The job script will clean up after itself, meaning that it will copy over the output file, and then delete everything it created.
-If you are running locally and want to keep absolutely everything, then you have to comment out the line in the script that does this removal.
-This line can be found at the end of the `makejob(...)` function.
+It is possible in principle when using condor, but this is not supported by the script yet.

 #### Examples